 If in the beginning it was called S. Maria della Valle, only later did it become known as S. Maria or Madonna della Spina, in memory of an apparition of the Madonna on a thorn bush.
 In fact, a small chapel was built on the place where the miracle took place.
 The church is also mentioned in the register of the pastoral visit of 1573.

 Damaged by the earthquake of 1997, it was subsequently restored with interventions concerning the consolidation of the foundations, the consolidation of the wall structures with injections of cement mortar, indenting and insertion of tie rods, as well as the remaking of the roof and wooden trusses, the remaking of the stone and brick floors, and the replacement of the attic in the rectory.
-She has remained almost unscathed since the 2016 earthquake.
+It has remained almost unscathed since the 2016 earthquake.

 A single hall with exposed wooden roof, once concealed by a coffered ceiling built in the 19th century and subsequently removed.